wing5wong/artisan-whs-static/source/_extracurricular_activities/cricket-boys.md

 cost: "TBC  (Please be aware that extra costs may be added for interschool away games). "
 ---
-The 1st XI play inter-school matches and are in the T20 weekly competition.
+The 1st XI and Junior team play inter-school matches and are in the T20 weekly competition.

 We also play Inter-school Sports Exchange matches.